Catalog Search Results

 Description

 "Newlyweds Celestial and Roy, the living embodiment of the New South, are settling into the routine of their life together when Roy is sent to prison for a crime he didn't commit.
-An insightful look into the lives of people who are bound and separated byforces beyond their control"--
+An insightful look into the lives of people who are bound and separated byforces beyond their control"-- Provided by publisher.

 Author